stefanom/dag/README.md

 then point your browser to http://127.0.0.1:8080/ to interact with it.
 If you make any changes in the `./dev` folder the page will be autoreloaded.

+## How do I package it for release?

+Make sure you have `node.js` installed, then type:

+> npm run release

 ## Can I help?

 Absolutely, send me a PR or submit a feature request.